 Day 1 - The Adventure Begins:

-After arriving into Windhoek Airport you will be met at arrivals and transferred to the wildlife sanctuary which takes approximately 45 minutes.
-Upon arrival you will spend the afternoon and evening settling in and meeting your fellow volunteers as well as the facilitators.
+After arriving into Windhoek Airport, you will be transferred to your accommodation for the night.
+Upon arrival, you will spend your afternoon settling into your temporary surroundings at the Namibia Wildlife Sanctuary and meeting your fellow volunteers and the project coordinators.

-Day 6 - Transfer to the Research Site:
+Day 2 - Transfer To The Research Site: